rsvim/rfc/6-Syntax.md

 ### Ecosystem

-Two more components are important as well for a syntax parser:
+Two more components are important as well for a coloring system:

 - Syntax rule for each different programming language.
 A language has its own rule/parser to define its own syntax, the definition is loaded by the syntax parser to tokenize the text files of that language, generates the structured/tokenized information for the text files that opened by an editor.
 - Theme configure for each different themes (Vim/Neovim call it [colorscheme](https://vimhelp.org/syntax.txt.html#%3Acolorscheme)).
 A theme defines how it actually looks for each token of a text file, e.g. color (frontground, background) and visual effects (bold, italic, underline, etc) of the text.